 For more information on local entertainment at the Center for Performing Arts, Civic Auditorium, and Montgomery Theater, visit the San Jose & Convention Visitors Bureau.

-For local concerts, please visit HP Pavilion, The Mountain Winery and Villa Montalvo.
+For local concerts, please visit the SAP Center, The Mountain Winery and Villa Montalvo.

 Local theme parks and venues for children and adults include California's Great America, Gilroy Gardens, Raging Waters and the Santa Clara County Fair.